sprintup/Whiteboard/README.md

 ##Update log
-* It tests with assertions through the log in screen and also records a workout
+* It tests a single run's tTSS score.
-* I'm going to continue the process of inserting assertions for the steps I've already defined to test the tTSS score in the webDriver/driver.js file
-* Currently working on filling out feature to test tTSS, delete workout and iterate throught workout types.
+* I'm working on iterating through workout types.

 ### Overview
 An automated code test that logs into a website, finds elements and tests caluculated values.
 It runs cucumberjs with Node assertions and selenium web driver using Chrome.